VienneW/GameHistory/README.md

 SlotgameGameCycle.java in igaming-chatapp-mybatis (calling the function in SlotgameGameCycleMapper.java) SlotgameGameCycleMapper.java in igaming-chatapp-mybatis (mapping to sql statements in SlotgameGameCycleMapper.xml ) SlotgameGameCycleMapper.xml in igaming-chatapp-mybatis

+PS: when I was trying to test in main of mybatis, one of the columns I have to get is a JSON String but what I want is JSONObject, so I had to import JSONParser by adding this line:

+compileOnly 'com.googlecode.json-simple:json-simple:1.1.1'

+in build.gradle, and add these 2 lines in main,

+import org.json.simple.parser.ParseException;
+import org.json.simple.parser.JSONParser;